steviemj17/wats-3020-node-2/tutorials.md

     *  The input is an an string.
     *  The output is the input string reversed.
 The user can enter multiple words in a string argument by using quotes.
     *  This program requires node and is run using the command `node 3-reverse-string <string>`.

+As with the parts 1 and 2, the next two steps are similar to what was done in the previous assignment, [wats-3020-node-1](github.com/suwebdev/wats-3020-node-1).

-2. TODO check for string argument and if no string is entered provide a usage statement and quit
+1. TODO check for string argument and if no string is entered provide a usage statement and quit
     ```JavaScript
     if (!input || input.length === 0);
     ```
-3. TODO provide a usage statement
+2. TODO provide a usage statement
     ```JavaScript
     console.log("usage: node 3-reverse-string <string>");
     ```

-4. The actual code to reverse the string is already in the `index.js` file but is re-created here.
+The actual code to reverse the string is already in the `index.js` file but is re-created here.
+As described above, it uses array and string methods to accomplish the string reversal.
    ```JavaScript
    console.log(input.split('').reverse().join(''));
    ```